Skip to content

 The Jnani and the Vijnani

 A realized jnani is a person who has discovered the reality and presence of Spirit everywhere.
-However, a vijnani not only beholds Spirit, but also understands how to apply awareness of Spirit in their daily experience of life.
-Recognizing Spirit is one thing, but understanding how Spirit works and then cooperating with It takes you to a higher level — the realm of the vijnanis.
-Sages like Narada belong to this class.
-They not only know Spirit but also allow It to operate in and through their lives.
+A vijnani, however, not only beholds Spirit but also understands how to apply that awareness in daily life.
+Recognizing Spirit is one thing.
+Understanding how Spirit works and cooperating with It takes you to a higher level — the realm of the vijnanis.

 The vijnani is able to cross the river of maya in a dynamic way — with gusto, confidence, delight, power and strength.
 He/she moves with God’s power, love and guidance.
-But when the human ego tries to cross the river, it is often feeble, afraid and self-destructive.
 With the help of inner spiritual energy and the wisdom found in meditation, one moves forward with zest, courage and confidence.

-• The Upanishads, the Bhagavad Gita and the Shrimad Bhagavatam (the fifth major Purana) are ancient Sanskrit texts which record the history, religion, customs and cultural aspects of ancient India
+• The Upanishads, the Bhagavad Gita and the Shrimad Bhagavatam are Sanskrit texts which record the history, religion, customs and cultural aspects of ancient India

 • The Shrimad Bhagavatam expounds on the concept of bhakti (devotional love) and mysticism

-• As we enter the buddhi (the witness within us which watches the mind and ego), we gain knowledge of our true self
+• As we enter the buddhi (the witness within which watches the mind and ego), we gain knowledge of the true self

 • Working with the buddhi leads to the development of clarity, courage, confidence and gusto

-• A growing zest for life and the spiritual path itself is a sign that one’s meditations are deep
+• A growing zest for life and the spiritual path itself is a sign that one is meditating well

 How to Thrive with Yoga's Precious Gifts